Nautical cable: Waterproof lines

 The traditional instructions, according to the British Royal Navy in the age of sail, are: Three large strands of tightly woven rope of about 110 fathom in length are themselves tightly woven in a direction counter to the weave, or twist, of the rope and clamped together over intervals to provide one strong length of rope that is effectively waterproof.
 The three ropes are so tightly wound counter to the weave of the constituent ropes that the fibers are compressed and the individual weaves stressed, sealing out the water and resulting in a length of about 100 fathom, the UK traditional definition of cable length.
 Using a cable, the raising of the anchor, or any activity involving submerging the cable, is not more strenuous than lowering.

 Hawsers

 Hawsers are not cables.
-Hawsers are ropes of arbitrary length woven together to increase the strength of the overall line, but are not considered waterproof as the weave of the hawser goes with the weave of the ropes.
-This has been come to be known as "hawser laid" and "cable laid".
+Hawsers are ropes of arbitrary length woven together to increase the strength of the overall line, but are not considered waterproof as the weave of the hawser goes with the weave of the constituent ropes.
+This has come to be known as "hawser laid" and "cable laid".
 Confusion between cables and hawsers is rampant because both cables and hawsers can be used through the hawsehole.